avikbesu/avikbesu/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on building scalable data applications in k8s.
+- 🔭 I’m currently working on building scalable data solutions in cloud.
 - 🌱 I’m currently learning to build best practices to develop data applications.
 - 👯 I’m looking to collaborate on open source projects (scala, python) and mentoring on data technologies.
 - 😄 Pronouns: he/him.